alex-heville/ENSO-SA-Flood-Analysis-2011/RESEARCH_PROPOSAL.md

 - Constructing a “ENSO‑only” counterfactual by subtracting the multi‑model mean response to greenhouse‑gas forcing (from CMIP5/CMIP6 historical runs) from the observed anomalies.
 - Comparing the residual anomalies with the simulated ENSO‑related variability from models that capture the observed ENSO–precipitation teleconnections.

+## Critique of GCM Performance

+Global Climate Models (GCMs) failed to predict the severity of the 2011 South African floods for several fundamental reasons:

+1. **Inadequate Representation of ENSO Temporal Dynamics:** Many GCMs exhibit biases in the timing, duration, and peak intensity of La Niña events.
+The 2010‑2011 La Niña peaked earlier and with stronger cooling in the central Pacific than most models simulated, leading to an underestimation of its impact on Southern Hemisphere circulation.

+2. **Poor Resolution of Regional Teleconnections:** Even when ENSO is reasonably captured in the tropical Pacific, GCMs often misrepresent the atmospheric wave trains that convey the signal to southern Africa.
+The models’ coarse horizontal resolution dampens or displaces the Rossby‑wave response, weakening the precipitation anomaly over the eastern South African coast.

+3. **Neglect of Sub‑Grid Scale Orographic Effects:** The steep escarpment of the Drakensberg Mountains plays a crucial role in enhancing rainfall during onshore flow.
+GCMs, with typical grid spacings of 100 km or more, cannot resolve this topography, thereby missing a key mechanism that amplified the 2011 floods.

 By following this methodology, we intend to demonstrate that the 2011 floods were a predictable outcome of a well‑defined ENSO phase, and that Global Climate Models (GCMs) failed to anticipate the event because they either misrepresent the timing/intensity of the La Niña or its teleconnections to southern Africa.